dj-pearson/craft-chicago-finds/features.md

 Seller empowerment

 Auto cross-post
 Optional push of listings to Instagram/Facebook/TikTok shop feeds.
-Saves time and makes CraftLocal the seller’s hub.
+Saves time and makes CraftLocal the seller's hub.

 Inventory sync with Square or Shopify Lite
 Many small vendors already use Square at markets — syncing stock prevents oversells.

-In-person QR shop
+✅ In-person QR shop
 Vendors get a QR code they can display at craft fairs or coffee shops; scanning takes buyers straight to their CraftLocal shop.

-Seller “micro insights”
+Seller "micro insights"
-Instead of big dashboards, quick daily nudges like: “Your soy candles got 42 views yesterday.
-Try adding holiday keywords.”
+Instead of big dashboards, quick daily nudges like: "Your soy candles got 42 views yesterday.
+Try adding holiday keywords."

 Automated seasonal prompts
 Platform reminds sellers 6–8 weeks before big holidays to list themed stock, with templates for fast creation.

 Social & community

-Maker livestreams / craft demos
+✅ Maker livestreams / craft demos
 Sellers can schedule a 20-min live stream to show their process; buyers can buy during/after.

 Shop-with-friends mode
 Two people can browse together in sync (like Spotify group sessions).
 Great for holiday shopping.

 Community challenges
-Monthly theme (e.g., “Chicago Winter Warmth”) where makers upload new items; winners get featured on the homepage.
+Monthly theme (e.g., "Chicago Winter Warmth") where makers upload new items; winners get featured on the homepage.

-Local pickup meetups
+✅ Local pickup meetups
-Optional “CraftLocal pickup days” at coffee shops or coworking spaces.
+Optional "CraftLocal pickup days" at coffee shops or coworking spaces.
 Builds community and saves on shipping.

 Buyer favorites leaderboard
-Showcase trending items by neighborhood — e.g., “Most wishlisted this week in Wicker Park”.
+Showcase trending items by neighborhood — e.g., "Most wishlisted this week in Wicker Park".

 Delightful polish